open-telemetry/opentelemetry-swift/README.md

 ## Current status

-Current code started as an adaptation of the Java OpenTelemetry client (0.2.0), some Swift style still missing in some areas.
+Currently Tracing, metrics and Correlation Context and  API's and SDK are implemented, also OpenTracing shims, for compatibility with existing Opentracing code.

-Currently Tracing and Correlation Context API's are implemented.
+Implemented a Jaeger Exporter and a simple stdout exporter for traces;

-Implemented also a Jaeger Exporter and a simple stdout exporter
+Implemented a Prometheus exporter for metrics.

-**Missing Metrics API**.
-Also missing OpenTracing shims and more exporters.
+**Still missing:** Zipkin exporter and OpenTelemetry collector exporter

 ## Examples